Quantitative relations between different measurement contexts: Introduction

-In the following, we apply our method to construct the basic cyclic structure of interrelated contexts needed for Hardy-like violations of non-contextuality.
-In this cyclic structure, the initial two outcomes $D1$ and $D2$ are related to each other by a central context and by an alternative sequence of two contexts centered on a specific outcome $f$.
-A third relation between the two outcomes $D1$ and $D2$ can then be added in the form of an additional outcome $N_{\mathrm f}$ that shares a context with both $D1$ and $D2$ and performs the role of the initial state of Hardy-like paradoxes, where non-contextual logic would seem to require that $f$ and $N_{\mathrm f}$ should be distinct outcomes with zero mutual overlap.
-However, the actual inner product relations defined by quantum contextuality require a specific value for the non-vanishing overlap of the Hilbert space vectors of $f$ and $N_{\mathrm f}$ defined by the overlap of $D1$ and $D2$ with the central context.
-The violation of non-contextual inequalities is thus shown to be a direct consequence of the different quantitative relations between contexts defined by alternative sets of intermediate contexts.
-The definition of relations between contexts in terms of quantum superpositions results in quantum contextuality as soon as sufficiently complicated networks of contexts are considered.
+In the following, we apply our method to construct the basic cyclic structure of interrelated contexts needed for Hardy-like violations of noncontextuality.
+In this cyclic structure, the initial two outcomes $|D1\rangle$ and $|D2\rangle$ belonging to two different contexts are related to each other by a central context and by an alternative sequence of two contexts centered on a specific outcome $|f\rangle$.
+In the cyclic structure formed by these two different relations between $|D1\rangle$ and $|D2\rangle$, noncontextual logic would seem to require that the outcome $|f\rangle$ can only be obtained when either $|D1\rangle$ or $|D2\rangle$ are possible as well.
+This is the basis of a Hardy-like contextuality paradox, since the Hilbert space vector $|N_{\mathrm f}\rangle$ that is orthogonal to both $|D1\rangle$ and $|D2\rangle$ has a nonvanishing inner product with the outcome $|f\rangle$.
+By applying our method, we can derive the inner product between $|N_{\mathrm f}\rangle$ and $|f\rangle$ from the initial inner products between $|D1\rangle$, $|D2\rangle$ and an additional outcome $|3\rangle$ based on the relations between contexts that have a shared measurement outcome.
+In this derivation, the precise relation between $|f\rangle$ and $|N_{\mathrm f}\rangle$ is determined from a combination of two different contextual relations between $|D1\rangle$ and $|D2\rangle$, one of which is mediated by the outcome $|3\rangle$ and another that is mediated by the outcome $|f\rangle$.
+The emergence of a paradoxical relation between different measurement contexts can then be traced to a more fundamental set of relations between inner products that do not appear to be paradoxical when viewed in isolation.
 In principle, contexts with three outcomes each are sufficient for the construction of a sufficiently complex network.
 However, the result is not limited to three dimensional Hilbert spaces.
-By applying our result to a product space of two systems, we can derive the original Hardy paradox and demonstrate that the well-established relation between non-locality and contextuality is based on the same fundamental network of measurement contexts.
-It is thus possible to identify the essential features of quantum non-locality by focusing on the relation between contexts defined by only three possible measurement outcomes.
-Our method of analysis thus simplifies the analysis of quantum non-locality by greatly reducing the number of outcomes that needs to be considered in higher dimensional Hilbert spaces.
+By applying our result to a product space of two systems, we can derive the original Hardy paradox and demonstrate that the well-established relation between nonlocality and contextuality is based on the same fundamental network of measurement contexts.
+It is then possible to identify the essential features of quantum nonlocality by focusing on the relation between contexts defined by only three possible measurement outcomes.
+This result may help to illustrate the merit of identifying the most elementary quantitative relations between different measurement contexts.
+It is very likely that all manifestations of quantum contextuality can be broken down into smaller pieces, where the essential relations can be represented by chains of Hilbert space relations corresponding directly to the cyclic relations between contexts used to formulate the specific scenario.
+Our method of analysis thus simplifies the analysis of quantum nonlocality by greatly reducing the number of outcomes that needs to be considered in higher dimensional Hilbert spaces.